-9/4 Week 3 In-Class: Assignment: The Hon.
-R. David Proctor, USDJ (N.D.
-Ala) Discusses Common Contract Drafting Pitfalls & Federal Practice Discuss chapter 4 Exercises 1-3 on p.
-75; Read chapters 5-6 and Service Contract memo 9/11 Week 4 In-Class: Review exercises 1-3 on p.
-75 Discuss chapters 5-6 Exercise - The Service Contract Draft Service Contract; read chapter 7 G Draft Scrvice contract, read chapter 7 9/18 Week 5 In-Class: Directed edit of draft Service Contract Discuss chapter 7 Exercise 1 on p.
-109 Assignment: Re-draft directed edit of Service Contract to be turned in and graded as our Major Assignment ; Read chapter 8 9/25 Week 6 In-Class: Collect Major Assignment to be graded Discuss chapter 8 and Beal Bank Exercise 1 p.
-130 Assignment: Read chapters 9-11, and 14 10/2 Week 7 In-Class: Discussion of chapters 9-11, 14 and letters of intent Introduction to negotiation Exercise - "The \$10 Negotiation" Hand out negotiation fact pattern Assignment: Review fact pattern for negotiations 10/9 Week 8 In-Class: Assignment: Negotiate key terms of sale for letter of intent Draft letters of intent; read chapter 13 10/16 Week 9 In-Class: Directed edit of letters of intent Discuss chapter 13 Hand out and discuss severance and change of control agreements Assignment: Read chapter 12; draft Separation Agreement 10/23 Week 10 In-Class: Directed edit of Separation Agreement Discuss chapter 12 Hand out Purchase Agreement fact pattern Assignment: Hand out Purchase Agreement fact pattern Draft Purchase Agreement to be evaluated as a first draft of your EXAM ; read chapter 15
+9/9 Week 4 In-Class: Assignment: Review Exercises 1-3 on pp. 83-84 Discuss Chapters 5-6 Exercise - The Service Contract Draft outline of Service Contract; Read Chapters 7-8 9/16 Week 5 In-Class: Directed edit of draft outline of Service Contract Discuss Chapters 7-8 Exercise 1 on p.
+128 Assignment: Draft Service Contract to be turned in and graded as our Major Assignment ; Read Chapters 9-11, and Letters of Intent handout (to be e-mailed) 9/23 Week 6 Assignment: Continue Drafting Service Contract to be to be turned in and graded as our Major Assignment ; Read Chapters 9-11, and Letters of Intent handout 9/30 Week 7 In-Class: Collect Major Assignment to be graded Discuss Chapters 9-11 and Letters of Intent Introduction to negotiation Negotiation exercise Assignment: Hand out negotiation fact pattern Review fact pattern for negotiations 10/7 Week 8 In-Class: Review Major Assignment Negotiate key terms of sale for Letter of Intent Assignment: Draft Letters of Intent; Read Chapter 13 10/14 Week 9 In-Class: Discuss Chapter 13, restrictive covenants, severance, and change of control agreements Assignment: Read Chapter 12; Revise Separation Agreement 10/21 Week 10 In-Class: Directed edit of Separation Agreement Discuss Chapter 12 Assignment: Hand out Purchase Agreement fact pattern Draft Purchase Agreement to be evaluated as a first draft of your EXAM 10/28 Week 11 Assignment: Continue drafting Purchase Agreement to be evaluated as a first draft of your EXAM 11/4 Week 12 In-Class: Hand in draft Purchase Agreement Discuss confidentiality clauses Assignment: Read confidentiality clause handout